 update: an employee’s boyfriend privately asked me to give her time off … and then things got even weirder by Alison Green on December 7, 2016 Remember the boyfriend who contacted his girlfriend’s manager to privately ask her to give the girlfriend time off?
 Here’s the update from the manager: I was so grateful to have my question answered, and enjoyed the commenters so much.
 I did take your advice to have a conversation with her pretty quickly after she got back.
 Having a couple days to process what you and the commenters said before she returned was very helpful, just to feel prepared.
 I became convinced that what I’d seen of him, alongside what your readers noticed, added up to something worth a serious conversation.
 I realized that one thing I underplayed in my letter was the personal connection we have: our families have been friends for 30 years, I have known her since she was a kid…there’s a lot of (good) history there.
 I was nervous this was making me mis-read the situation, but in the end it was a huge asset to the follow up conversation.
 I ended up inviting her to grab lunch, so we could get off campus and have a bit of space.
 My biggest hope was to appropriately ask if the relationship was healthy, so I felt like being offsite could help.
 On the drive we talked about the reunion (which she ended being glad to have attended) and why she had been so hesitant leading up to it (her family culture says ‘You do not take trips with S.O.’s unless it’s VERY SERIOUS.
 She also doesn’t love to fly.)
 She chose to share that she wasn’t feeling sure there was enough of the VERY SERIOUS to warrant the trip, which was interesting, given that she’d often shared her thoughts that he’s The One.
 At lunch I shared a few of the professional pieces of feedback with her.
 I framed it as, “I’m glad you had a good trip and that you feel good about choosing to go.
 Now, if we had a do-over on how that came together…” She completely tracked with how the communication could have been better, including talking through it further when I first asked because there was more time, writing a better email once she decided to go, etc. (Some commenters very fairly wondered if I had been clear enough in the first conversation after the boyfriend’s email.
 I don’t know that I described it as clearly for you all, but that first chat was me saying, ‘Despite our ‘no-time-off’ policy, I would be open to approving an exception, but you (and not boyfriend) need to come to me so we can talk through whether that would work out without being too hard on the team.’
 I think she heard it that way too.)
 But you were right, a lot of her choices happened because of pressure from him and his family for her to go, and her not knowing how to respond to everyone.
 Then we shifted to boyfriend’s original note, which naturally opened up a window to use your wording (I respect your privacy; don’t feel the need to talk more about this, but I find the language of boyfriend’s note raising flags to me.
 If you ever do want to talk about/need help with that side of things, I would be willing.)
 That’s where the trust from our personal lives became very helpful, and she went on to share that she was feeling more conflicted about boyfriend, that boyfriend has some personal pain that shapes how he acts/talks, that she feels nervous about the differences in their families-of-origin for their long-term expectations (like the idea from his side that she won’t work), and that boyfriend had cheated on her and they were trying to rebuild trust.
 My response focused on how there is no rush to commit to someone, that we can’t fix or change people we love, but can encourage and support them while they do their own growing, and to share some of my own story (“I was SO SURE I’d marry This Boy, but alas..”).
 We talked a bit about how you can truly love someone and have them not be The One.
 We also talked about pre-engagement counseling (which brings couples together who are looking to get married, but would like some space to think about who they are/what dynamics are/aren’t working in the relationship, etc.) Someone had suggested it to her and so she asked what I thought of it, so we talked about how to maximize that route if she wanted to do that.
 I tried really hard not to yell, ‘Dump the jerk!’ despite feeling that way, but did try to offer a few helpful questions for her to answer for herself.
 She expressed a lot of gratitude for the conversation, popped in a couple more times over the summer to talk about the relationship more, generally upped her game at work, and then wrapped up and headed back to school.
 She is at school now and he is at home; it’s the first time they’ve not being college students on the same campus together.
 I hope things have either improved or maybe that the extra space can help her reflect on what she wants, but I don’t know.
 And I think he might propose over Christmas break.
 Thank you to you and all the readers for the helpful input!
 Update to the update: I can now add that they did indeed just get engaged.
 I really hope they have a wonderful, healthy, and happy relationship, but I can’t say I’m not a bit nervous for them.
-You may also like:the bad acid deal, the abusive boyfriend, and the threatening coworkerLinkedIn is telling strangers to ask me for referrals to jobs I have nothing to do withmy boss made me fire my boyfriend ... and then hired her cousin { 160 comments }
+You may also like:is my girlfriend's CEO hitting on her?the bad acid deal, the abusive boyfriend, and the threatening coworkerLinkedIn is telling strangers to ask me for referrals to jobs I have nothing to do with { 160 comments }

 Rusty Shackelford* December 7, 2016 at 2:11 pm Did the fact that she lied about you refusing to give her an answer ever get addressed?
 Or that you told her she’d need to arrange for her work to be done, and she blew that off?